kornysietsma/lcwa_skeleton/README.md

 most webapp samples - I don't want html generated on the server and manipulated on a client a-la Rails - I want to use the server to handle data, the client to render the data, and keep them relatively separate.

+I'm also focused on new browsers - supporting what is loosely termed "html5 and css3" - older browsers may work, but they'll get a big red warning message.
+If I'm writing a small webapp, I can reasonably assume my audience have a new browser.

-See also Yet Another Mongo Browser (yamb) which I built to drive-out the skeleton features - it is likely to deviate from the basic skeleton fairly quickly, but is another point of reference.
+See also [Yet Another Mongo Browser (yamb)](http://github.com/kornysietsma/yamb) which I built to drive-out the skeleton features - it is likely to deviate from the basic skeleton fairly quickly, but is another point of reference.
  (not yet on github, will be there soon)